KannagiR/ETH-AVAX-Intermediate-module-2-KANNAGI/README.md

 error InsufficientBalance(uint256 balance, uint256 withdrawAmount): A custom error that is used when a withdrawal amount exceeds the contract balance.

 checkbalance(): To check the balance of the user.

+getbalancefromwalletaddress(address walletAddress): It will check the balance of another account with the given wallet address.
+Anyone will be abale to check the balance of any account with the wallet address.